-England pick Slade & Daly to face Scotland
+Curry leads England against Scotland

 |Coverage: Watch live on BBC One and BBC iPlayer; live commentary on BBC Radio 5 Live and the BBC Sport website and app.

-Henry Slade and Elliot Daly will start in England's midfield and Tom Curry will captain the side in their Six Nations opener against Scotland at Murrayfield on Saturday.
+Tom Curry will captain an England side featuring a midfield combination of Henry Slade and Elliot Daly in their Six Nations opener against Scotland at Murrayfield on Saturday.

 Number eight Sam Simmonds makes his first start for England since 2018, in the back row alongside Lewis Ludlam